mishfish123/test/README.md

 npm start
 ```

 12. Go to http://localhost:3000/ and check you see the following screenshot.

 ![image](Final)

 ##  Starting up the development environment after first set up

-1. Repeat steps 6 to 12
+1. Repeat steps 6 to 12 from the above section Getting Started.

 2. When necessary, install only the client dependencies you need (e.g. react-scripts to 'npm run build' and testing libraries).